 - Shetland Aberdeen ferries;

 - Orkney Aberdeen ferries;

-- The inter-island ferries, particularly on Shetland

 - Western Isles mainland ferries;

 - A90/M90 Aberdeen Central Belt;

 - A830/A82 Mallaig Fort William Central Belt;

 - M74/M6, etc Central Belt to English and European markets and Heathrow.

-Logistics issues do not currently cause major problems for the aquaculture industry, though delays to transportation when they occur do significantly reduce the value of the product; at present there is no data providing a breakdown of lost value by product type Problems that were identified include:
+Logistics issues do not currently cause major problems for the aquaculture industry, though delays to transportation when they occur do significantly reduce the value of the product.
+Problems that were identified include:

-- A small proportion of peak-time ferries are full, meaning that produce is sometimes unable to get away from island production sites, and the timing of ferry departures reduces production flexibility; - It is sometimes challenging for operators to find suitable berths at ports for transhipments; - There is nowhere in Scotland that the largest wellboats can berth, meaning the maximum capacity is restricted in comparison with operations in some other countries;
+- A small proportion of peak-time ferries are full, meaning that produce is sometimes unable to get away from island production sites, and the timing of ferry departures reduces production flexibility; - It is sometimes challenging for operators to find suitable berths at ports for transhipments; - There is nowhere in Scotland that the largest wellboats can berth, meaning the maximum capacity is restricted in comparison with operations in some other countries; - The road network was generally felt to operate well, though delays occur frequently around Fort William and Oban, in Aberdeen, and on routes south through England.